 What vaccines are recommended when travelling to Bali?

-There is an increased risk of contracting hepatitis A and typhoid in Indonesia, both of which can be contracted through contaminated food or water.
+There is also an increased risk of contracting hepatitis A and typhoid in Bali, both of which can be contracted through contaminated food or water.9 Hepatitis A can occur regardless of where you are eating or staying, and typhoid is usually more common in rural areas or at street food stalls.

 Depending on where you are staying and what activities you have planned, vaccines or preventative medication may be recommended for prevention of the following diseases: